radius-project/blog/radblog/content/posts/2025/rag-chatbot/index.md

 ## Modeling the chatbot app using Radius

 First, we containerized the chatbot application code using Docker and pushed the container image to a container registry.
-Then, we used Radius to model the entire application, defining the relationships between the chatbot container and its dependent resources: the SQL database and OpenAI services.
+Then, we used Radius to model the entire application, defining the relationships between the chatbot container and its dependent resources: the SQL Server database and OpenAI services.

 {{< image src="images/sql-db-chat-sk-radius.png" alt="Architecture diagram of the SQL DB Chatbot application with Radius" width="800" >}}